 As an example, consider: 9 digits: 12324.56789, versus 7 digits: 1.234567+3.
-Here we can see that the 9 digit output is a hundred times more precise compared to the 7 digit output.
+Obviously the 9 digit output is a hundred times more precise compared to the 7 digit output.
 This is very important for narrow milli-eV wide resonances in the keV or today even in the MeV energy range.
-Below I show the difference between PREPRO output data using 9 or 10 digits of accuracy compared to STANEF using 7 digits.
-To see the real danger of using 7-digit output with today's modern evaluations let's see what happens when we run the 9-digit RECENT output through STANEF and truncate it to 7-digits.
+Below I show the difference between PREPRO output data using 9 or 10 digits of accuracy compared to another code using 7 digits.
+To see the real danger of using 7-digit output with today's modern evaluations, let us see what happens when we run the 9-digit RECENT output through this other code and truncate it to 7-digits.